Nathanaelng/Joycon-droid-training-mode-scripts/README.md

 Things to note when using the scripts.

+-Not every script is optimised as sometimes tje cpu will do something that isnt exactly intended to happen as I'm still trying to learning how to write these the best I can.

 -When using scripts to make the cpu DI they occasionally do no DI.

 -Landing aerials arent done close enough to the ground where they are the safest due to latency issues with the app.